brotkrueml/schema/README.md

     );
     $schemaManager->addType($person);

-That's it ... if you call the according page the structured data are embedded automatically into the head section:
+That's it ... if you call the according page the structured data is embedded automatically into the head section:

     {